Preparing emerging leaders and entrepreneurs for careers in marketing,

 Click on the DECA Badge above to see the benefits of being a DECA Advisor!

 CTE -- it's the WAY TO BE!

-Click to the right to see how Kentucky CTE and CTSOs are helping students be prepared for the workforce today and in the future!
+Click Above to see how Kentucky CTE and CTSOs are helping students be prepared for the workforce today and in the future!

 How Has DECA Made a Difference?

 When I was younger, in my mind, my future involved becoming a super model, and then a police officer, and then a wife.
 To be honest, it wasn’t until I got MUCH older that I had any aspirations just for myself.
 I sorta just let life happen.

 DECA for me was a foundation building opportunity that I didn’t realize would so impact my future.
 The club helped me build friendships, learn life lessons, gave me confidence and encouragement that really came into play as I aged.
 Being a regional and state officer, coming in first in my event at state, in the top 10 at national, trips to multiple states, ALL the learning and experiences not only were fun, but educational and life developing.

 I knew everything when I was 17.
 At least I did until I turned 20, 25, 40.
 The older I got, the more I realized just how important DECA had been for my future.